Am0rphous/Awesome/Raspberry Pi.md

   - [Installation on Docker](https://www.home-assistant.io/docs/installation/docker/)

 ## Magic Mirror repos
-- [Alexyak's Camera Module](https://github.com/alexyak/camera) - The camera module allows you to display a webcamera video feed on your MagicMirror.
+- [Alexyak's Camera Module](https://github.com/alexyak/camera) - _The camera module allows you to display a webcamera video feed on your MagicMirror._
-- [MM-Remote](https://github.com/Klettner/MM-Remote) - Android app to control your MagicMirror via smartphone.
+- [MM-Remote](https://github.com/Klettner/MM-Remote) - _Android app to control your MagicMirror via smartphone._
-- [MMM-3Day-Forecast](https://github.com/nigel-daniels/MMM-3Day-Forecast) - MagicMirror 2 module to show detailed 3 day forcast using the Wunderground API.
+- [MMM-3Day-Forecast](https://github.com/nigel-daniels/MMM-3Day-Forecast) - _MagicMirror 2 module to show detailed 3 day forcast using the Wunderground API._
-- [MMM-AVStock](https://github.com/lavolp3/MMM-AVStock) -  MagicMirror module for displaying stock price with Alphavantage API.
+- [MMM-AVStock](https://github.com/lavolp3/MMM-AVStock) - _MagicMirror module for displaying stock price with Alphavantage API._
-- [MMM-AlexaControl](https://github.com/JoChef2/MMM-AlexaControl) -  Control your MagicMirror with Alexa.
+- [MMM-AlexaControl](https://github.com/JoChef2/MMM-AlexaControl) - _Control your MagicMirror with Alexa._
-- [MMM-BackgroundSlideshow](https://github.com/darickc/MMM-BackgroundSlideshow) - Show a slideshow of images in the background.
-Great for a photo frame from instead of a mirror.
+- [MMM-BackgroundSlideshow](https://github.com/darickc/MMM-BackgroundSlideshow) - _Show a slideshow of images in the background.
+Great for a photo frame from instead of a mirror._
-- [MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExt2) - Whole new build-up for MMM-CalendarExt.
+- [MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExt2) - _Whole new build-up for MMM-CalendarExt._
-- [MMM-CalendarWeek](https://github.com/heskja/MMM-CalendarWeek) - Alternative calendar module for MagicMirror.
+- [MMM-CalendarWeek](https://github.com/heskja/MMM-CalendarWeek) - _Alternative calendar module for MagicMirror._
-- [MMM-COVID19](https://github.com/bibaldo/MMM-COVID19) - Module to track reported cases of COVID-19.
+- [MMM-COVID19](https://github.com/bibaldo/MMM-COVID19) - _Module to track reported cases of COVID-19._
-- [MMM-Cryptocurrency](https://github.com/matteodanelli/MMM-cryptocurrency) -  A MagicMirror module for crypto currencies value.
+- [MMM-Cryptocurrency](https://github.com/matteodanelli/MMM-cryptocurrency) - _A MagicMirror module for crypto currencies value._
+- [MMM-Gestures](https://github.com/thobach/MMM-Gestures) - _MMM-Gestures is a head-less 3rd party module for MagicMirror that allows to control the Magic Mirror via gestures of two types of infrared sensors.
+Use cases include presence awareness to trigger compliments or go into sleep mode and scrolling through news tickers or view news details. _
-- [MMM-Globe](https://github.com/LukeSkywalker92/MMM-Globe) - Earth globe for MagicMirror2.
+- [MMM-Globe](https://github.com/LukeSkywalker92/MMM-Globe) - _Earth globe for MagicMirror2._
-- [MMM-GoogleBirthdaysProvider](https://github.com/PalatinCoder/MMM-GoogleBirthdaysProvider) -  MagicMirror² Module to include your Google Contacts' birthdays into the default calendar.
+- [MMM-GoogleBirthdaysProvider](https://github.com/PalatinCoder/MMM-GoogleBirthdaysProvider) - _MagicMirror² Module to include your Google Contacts' birthdays into the default calendar._
-- [MMM-GoogleCast](https://github.com/ferferga/MMM-GoogleCast) - See what's playing in your Google Cast device inside your MagicMirror.
+- [MMM-GoogleCast](https://github.com/ferferga/MMM-GoogleCast) - _See what's playing in your Google Cast device inside your MagicMirror._
-- [MMM-Facial-Recognition](https://github.com/paviro/MMM-Facial-Recognition) - This an extension for the MagicMirror.
-It provides facial recognition and module swapping based on the current user.
+- [MMM-Facial-Recognition](https://github.com/paviro/MMM-Facial-Recognition) - _This an extension for the MagicMirror.
+It provides facial recognition and module swapping based on the current user._
 - [MMM-ImageSlideshow](https://github.com/AdamMoses-GitHub/MMM-ImageSlideshow) - Displays images one-at-a-time from local folders.
 - [MMM-MicrosoftToDo](https://github.com/thobach/MMM-MicrosoftToDo) - 3rd party module for MagicMirror that shows open tasks from task lists and allows to complete them as well.
 The tasks are retrieved from Microsoft To Do / Outlook.
 - [MMM-network-signal](https://github.com/PoOwAa/MMM-network-signal) - Display a solid wifi logo as network signal for MagicMirror2.